CryptoUnico/sushiswap-security-review/README.md

 - 3 low risk issues;
 - 5 informational.

 No critical or high risk issues were found.
+Although we provide some recommendations for fixes below, since the contracts are already deployed, these are primarily for informational purposes.
+No found issues were critical enough to suggest re-deployment of the existing contracts, however caution should be used when using them.

 ## 3.1. `add()` does not prevent the same LP token from being added more than once